 - Some ingredients can be less stable in a liquid, making it have a shorter shelf life

 Overall, there isn’t a bad option when it comes to the form of the supplement you choose to take as long as you are checking the label and being mindful of what you are consuming.
 Always do your research or talk to a doctor before adding supplements to your diet.
 If you are looking to have a supplement manufactured, make sure you are using a trusted source and get their advice on which supplement form to use.
-Sawgrass Nutra Labs can manufacture both capsules and liquids.
-We use the highest-quality ingredients available, third-party lab test each product, and provide constant contact with you the whole way through.
+At Sawgrass Nutra Labs, we use the highest-quality ingredients available, third-party lab test each product, and provide constant contact with you the whole way through.
 Start your manufacturing process – contact us today!